Maximizing Stochastic Monotone Submodular Functions: Approximation Ratio of Simple Myopic Policies

-Note that $T$, $U$, and $S$ are random sets, but the lemma holds for every realization because it is a consequence of the matroid constraint, not the realizations of the element chosen by the policy.
+Note that $C_i$'s, $U_i$'s, and $S_i$'s are random sets that depend on the decisions made by the policy and possibly based on the outcomes of the previous realizations of the chosen elements.
+However, the lemma holds for every realization path because the above property is a consequence of the matroid constraint, not the realizations of the element chosen by the policy.